bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-smart-contract.md

 ```

-You will note the common pattern of preparing an ABI-encoded request, invoking
+Note the common pattern of preparing an ABI-encoded request, invoking
 `HA.CallOffchain(userKey, req)`, and then processing the response.
 This is the core of the Hybrid Compute
 framework, and the rest is up to you.
 We look forward to seeing your ideas and applications.